Hexafluoride: Binary hexafluorides

 Seventeen elements are known to form binary hexafluorides.
 Nine of these elements are transition metals, three are actinides, four are chalcogens, and one is a noble gas.
 Most hexafluorides are molecular compounds with low melting and boiling points.
 Four hexafluorides (S, Se, Te, and W) are gases at room temperature (25 °C) and a pressure of 1 atm, two are liquids (Re, Mo), and the others are volatile solids.
 The group 6, chalcogen, and noble gas hexafluorides are colourless, but the other hexafluorides have colours ranging from white, through yellow, orange, red, brown, and grey, to black.

 The molecular geometry of binary hexafluorides is generally octahedral, although some derivatives are distorted from Oh symmetry.
 For the main group hexafluorides, distortion is pronounced for the 14-electron noble gas derivatives.
 Distortions in gaseous XeF6 are caused by its non-bonding lone pair, according to VSEPR theory.
 In the solid state, it adopts a complex structure involving tetramers and hexamers.
 According to quantum chemical calculations, ReF6 and RuF6 should have tetragonally distorted structures (where the two bonds along one axis are longer or shorter than the other four), but this has not been verified experimentally.

 Polonium hexafluoride is known, but not well-studied.
-It could not be made from 210Po, but work using the longer-lived isotope 208Po and reacting it with fluorine found a volatile product that is almost certainly PoF6.
+It could not be made from 210Po, but using the longer-lived isotope 208Po and reacting it with fluorine found a volatile product that is almost certainly PoF6.
 The quoted boiling point in the table below is a prediction.